rjanhealth/other_jurisdictions/README.md

 # other_jurisdictions
- Collation of ppen source data assets to analyse time series country data in response to covid-19.
+ Collation of open source data assets to analyse time series country data in response to covid-19.